jadwana/todolist/contribution.md

 ## Path to follow :
 Before creating your issue there are a set of rules to respect:
-- use the issue title to clearly describe the problem
+- Use the issue title to clearly describe the problem
-- use the bug or feature label for your issue
+- Use the bug or feature label for your issue
-- give as many details as possible about your environment (OS, version of PHP, extensions ...)
+- Give as many details as possible about your environment (OS, version of PHP, extensions ...)
-- describe the steps to reproduce the bug or the details and usefulness of the new feature
+- Describe the steps to reproduce the bug or the details and usefulness of the new feature
 - Suggest your issue

-- create a new branch, so you can work on it
+- Create a new branch, so you can work on it
-- start implementing your code
+- Start implementing your code
-- commit it
+- Commit it
 - Create a new pull-request and suggest it to us

 If the code is suitable and functional you will be able to merge your new functionality